 The emphasis in this course is on learning mathematical concepts through solving problems.
 You learn Mathematics by doing mathematics.
-It is our conviction that problems are best solved in a cooperative learning situation.
+Often, problems are best solved in a cooperative learning situation.
 Mathematics is not a passive activity!
-Hence, you will sometimes work in groups, an arrangement that we believe has the following advantages:
+Hence, you will sometimes work in groups, offering the following advantages: